Mobile + API: Solutions Overview

 An Access Token is obtained by authenticating the user with an Authorization Server and the user can then, in turn, authorize the application to access the API on their behalf.

 An Access Token (also referred to as

-access_token) is an opaque string representing an authorization issued to the client.
+access_token) is an opaque string representing an authorization issued to the application.
 It may denote an identifier used to retrieve the authorization information or may self-contain the authorization information (for example, the user's identity, permissions, and so forth) in a verifiable manner.